sercankulcu/sercankulcu.github.io/_thoughts/rome-was-not-built-in-a-day.md

 This distinction changes how I think about slow progress.

 Writing one page is not impressive because one page is large.
 It matters because it belongs to a process whose final shape is still invisible.
-Fixing one bug, practicing one difficult movement, having one honest conversation—none of these guarantees success.
+Fixing one bug, practicing one difficult movement, having one honest conversation, none of these guarantees success.

 They are simply today's share of a larger task.